-However, directly comparing GW-awarded units with non-GW-awarded units can still be misleading.
-The housing characteristics of GW-awarded and non-GW-awarded units may be different, which may also lead to the housing prices differing across these two groups.
-Therefore, we use propensity score matching (PSM), as proposed by Eichholtz, Kok and Quigley (2010), Deng, Li and Quigley (2012), and Deng and Wu (2014), to match the GW-awarded units (the treatment group) with "similar" non-GW-awarded units (the control group) to mitigate any potential bias in estimating the construction quality premium.
-Dwelling units in non-GW-awarded complexes are firstly weighted according to their propensity scores, reflecting the probability that their non-GW-awarded related hedonic attributes are similar to units in the treatment group.
-We then match each unit in the treatment group with the unit in the non-GW-awarded complex that has the most similar propensity score (the "nearest one-to-one neighbor matching" criterion).7 The distribution of the matched sample is listed in Panel B of Table 1.
-In the matched sample, 3,695 non-GW awarded resale units are matched with the GW-awarded units, and the corresponding number is 31,583 in the presale sample and 10,662 in the rental sample.
+However, directly comparing GW-awarded units with non-GWawarded units can still be misleading due to the potential omitted variable problem: the non-construction quality related housing characteristics of GW-awarded and non-GW-awarded units may be different, which may also lead to the housing prices differing across these two groups.
+Therefore, two methods are adopted here to define the control group in the empirical analysis.

+First, we use propensity score matching (PSM), as proposed by Eichholtz et al. (2010), Deng et al. (2012), and Deng and Wu (2014), to match the GW-awarded units (the treatment group) with "similar" non-GW-awarded units (the control group) to mitigate any potential bias in estimating the construction quality premium.
+Dwelling units in non-GW-awarded complexes are first weighted according to their propensity scores, reflecting the probability that their non-GWawarded related hedonic attributes are similar to units in the treatment group.
+We then match each unit in the treatment group with the unit in the non-GW-awarded complex that has the most similar propensity score (the"nearest one-to-one neighbor matching" criterion).
+The distribution of the matched sample is listed in panel B of Table 1.
+In the matched sample, 3695 non-GW awarded resale units are matched with the GW-awarded units, and the corresponding number is 31,583 in the presale sample and 10,662 in the rental sample.
 Table 2 provides the major statistics in each category for both the original and matched samples.
 The non-construction quality related characteristics of the GW-awarded and non-GW-awarded groups are generally more similar after the matching procedures.
-Figure 3 depicts the annual average transaction price for the awarded- and matched non-awarded groups.
-This information provides some preliminary evidence on the existence of a price premium for the GW award in the resale sector (but less so for the presale sector), although more conclusive analysis is carried out in the following sections.
+Fig. 4 depicts the annual average transaction price for the awarded- and matched non-awarded groups.
+This information provides some preliminary evidence on the existence of a price premium for the GW award in the resale sector (but less so for the presale sector), although a more conclusive analysis is carried out in the following empirical analysis.